After a Divorce, Are You Safe? The Jared Bridegan Story.

 After a Divorce, Are You Safe?
 The Jared Bridegan Story. - crime scene police tape

 TL;DR: The first 18 months after leaving a relationship is the most dangerous period for domestic violence victims, with a 75% increase in violence upon separation (BWSS, 2024).
-Florida recorded 106,515 domestic violence incidents and 217 DV-related homicides in a single year (FL DCF Annual Report).
 The Jared Bridegan murder-for-hire case in Jacksonville Beach is an extreme example of how post-divorce conflict can turn fatal.
 Below, Jacksonville attorney Adam Sacks explains the warning signs, your legal protections under FL Statute § 741.30, and how to protect yourself.

 What Happened in the Jared Bridegan Case?